DomJob/CrontaskBot/README.md

 ## What can this bot do?

-* Schedule one-time or periodical tasks
+* Schedule tasks/reminders

-* Periodical tasks follow the unix cron format
+* Schedules can follow the unix cron format

-* Snooze reminders
+* Snooze/dismiss reminders

-## Roadmap

-- [x] Timezone support (-ish)
-- [ ] Actual persistence
-- [ ] View/delete tasks
-- [ ] Better message formatting
-- [ ] Customizable snooze time
-- [ ] ...

-Feel free to request features or raise issues.
-You can even PR!
+***

+That's pretty much it.
+Nothing revolutionary but I wanted to practice my clean coding skills so I overengineered this project, enterprise-style.